Main region

 You don't get super if you get a bonus for overtime work.

-Yes, you should be getting the SG rate while on long service leave, unless you request a payout of the leave amount (e.g. when you resign or retire) instead of taking it as leave.
+Yes, you should be getting the SG rate while on long service leave, unless you ask for a payout of the leave amount (e.g. when you resign or retire) instead of taking it as leave.

 If your employer offers extra paid parental leave on top of Centrelink's parental leave payment, you can check with them or the ATO about whether you'll get super during this extra paid leave.